FOOTNOTES CHAPTER ONE

 Elizabeth b ca 1815 in Woodstock and who married James Woodward at St James Paddington on 2 Dec 1847.

-Sarah married James Gray at St James, Paddington on 24 Sep 1842.
+Sarah b 1821 in Woodstock married James Gray at St James, Paddington on 24 Sep 1842.
 In the census of 1851 and 1861 James and Sarah were living at Harlesdon Green, Willesden and Sarah Gray (a laundress) and family, but not James, were still in Willesden (Cambridge Road, West Private House) in the 1871 census; whilst by 1881 Sarah Gray (a washerwoman) was living at 67 Southam St, London with her 19 year-old son William.
 James and Sarah had 8 children;

 [10] 1841 Census information supplied by Ian Payne.
 Ian was also able to locate Brooksbank Cottages on an old map available online on the road between Lower Place and Harlesden (east of Greenhill farm and Greenhill cottage.)
 Unfortunately the map is no longer available online.